arcionlabs/arcion-docs/content/docs/source-setup/MongoDB.md

             allow: "your_column_name"]
             conditions: "your_condition"
       ```
+For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")

 3. Using the format shown in the step above (step 2) specify the database, collections, or documents  which will be part of real-time replication under the ```global-filter``` section